CW3E/MET-tools/README.md

     ${HOME}/cylc-src/GridStatBKG
     ```

-Arguments from these files are propagated to the driving script
+Arguments from these workflows are propagated to the driving script
 ```
 ${HOME}/src/drivers/GridStat.sh
 ```